rkaganda/over_engineered_othello_redux/README.md

 The final steps involved testing and debugging, adding comments to improve readability, clarifying prompts, and adding a “move assist” option.

+Implementing the tree search and ai search was straight-forward, since I've worked with that pattern before, first implementing a simple single depth search with my AVL Tree implementation, then adding more depth, finally adding hashing since there might be the same search over multiple games, so the board state is hashed, along with the depth of the search.

 **Version Control**
 Initial version control was just leveraging NetBeans local file history, once the first step was completed a git repo was created and the runnable points from the file history were added to git.
-From then on git was used. [https://github.com/rkaganda/over\_engineered\_othello](https://github.com/rkaganda/over_engineered_othello)
+From then on git was used. [https://github.com/rkaganda/over\_engineered\_othello_redux](https://github.com/rkaganda/over_engineered_othello_redux)

 **Game Rules**
 Othello/Reversi is a strategic two-player game with the goal of having the most pieces of your “shape” on the board by the end of the game.
 Players, either 'X' or 'O', take turns placing a piece on an empty square.
 Each move must flip at least one of the opponent's pieces by trapping them in a straight line (horizontal, vertical, or diagonal) between the newly placed piece and another of the player’s pieces.
 The game ends when neither player has any valid moves left, and the winner is determined by who has the most pieces of their “shape” on the board.